August 14

 Word of Caution

-Remember that there is not any supplement and food that act as the protector against developing this chronic disease.
+Remember that no supplement or food acts as the protector against developing this chronic disease.

-We need to exercise and get fitter in order to lower the risk, in case we have prediabetes.
+We need to exercise and get fitter to lower the risk, in case we have prediabetes.

 Drinking coffee does not guarantee that we won’t develop it.
-We might want to start adding less sugar in our coffee.
+We might want to start adding less sugar to our coffee.

 It’s always a good idea to consult our doctor about the effects of coffee and what type of exercise and diet we should be having.